Church Work Scholarships & Grants

 Christ College Church Vocations Scholarship

-We are proud to offer up to 40 qualified new church work students a guarantee of $20,000 in institutional aid.* Institutional aid will be comprised of a variety of sources, such as academic, talent, etc. To qualify you must:
+We are proud to offer a limited number of qualified new church work students a guarantee of $20,000 in institutional aid* and an on-campus full housing grant.* Institutional aid will be comprised of a variety of sources, such as academic, talent, etc. To qualify you must:

 - Have been an active communicant member of an LCMS congregation for at least 1 year.